cwc-gze/GZE_Quaternions/README.md

 # GZE_Quaternions
-Test using Quaternions (Combinaison of multiple 3d rotation)
+Test using Quaternions (Combinaison of multiples 3d rotations)